 Types of Cesareans

-There are three different types of cesareans:
+There are three different types of cesareans:4

-- scheduled cesareans
+- Scheduled cesareans

-- nonemergent cesareans
+- Unplanned cesareans

-- emergent cesareans
+- Emergent cesareans

-What is a Gentle Cesarean?
+What Is a Gentle Cesarean?

 View this post on Instagram